PitilessPeanut/IncludeDB/README.md

 - recover keys
 - benches
 - maybe more stuff, I'm open for suggestions...
-- **A better logo is needed!** If you would like to volunteer to make one that would be super appreciated!!!
+- **A logo is needed!** If you would like to volunteer to make one that would be super appreciated!!!

 ### Table of Contents
 - [Building](#building)